Freddy Krueger: Bladed glove

 For New Nightmare, Lou Carlucci, the effects coordinator, remodeled Freddy's glove for a more "organic look".
 He says, "I did the original glove on the first Nightmare and we deliberately made that rough and primitive looking, like something that would be constructed in somebody's home workshop.
 Since this is supposed to be a new look for Freddy, Craven and everybody involved decided that the glove should be different.
 This hand has more muscle and bone texture to it, the blades are shinier and in one case, are retractable.
 Everything about this glove has a much cleaner look to it, it's more a natural part of his hand than a glove."
 The new glove has five claws.

 In the 2010 remake, the glove is redesigned as a metal gauntlet with four finger bars, but it is patterned after its original design.
 Owing to this iteration of the character's origin as a groundskeeper, from the outset it was a gardener's glove modified as an instrument of torture, and in film its blades was based on a garden fork.

 Freddy's glove appeared in the 1987 horror-comedy Evil Dead II above the door on the inside of a toolshed.
 This was Sam Raimi's response to Wes Craven showing footage of The Evil Dead in A Nightmare on Elm Street, which was a response to Raimi putting a poster of Craven's 1977 film The Hills Have Eyes in The Evil Dead.
 This, in turn, was a response to a ripped-up Jaws poster in The Hills Have Eyes.
 The glove also appears in the 1998 horror-comedy Bride of Chucky in an evidence locker room that also contains the remains of the film's villain Chucky, the chainsaw of Leatherface from The Texas Chainsaw Massacre, and the masks of Michael Myers from Halloween and Jason Voorhees from Friday the 13th.

 At the end of the film Jason Goes to Hell: The Final Friday, the mask of the title character, Jason Voorhees, played by Kane Hodder, is dragged under the earth by Freddy's gloved hand.
 Freddy's gloved hand, in the ending, was played by Hodder.

 In popular culture

-Amusement parks

 At Six Flags St. Louis' Fright Fest event (then known as Fright Nights), Krueger was the main character for the event's first year in 1988.
 He reappeared in his own haunted house, Freddy's Nightmare: The Haunted House on Elm Street, for the following two years.
 Freddy Krueger appeared alongside Jason Voorhees and Leatherface as minor icons during Halloween Horror Nights 17 and again with Jason during Halloween Horror Nights 25 at Universal Orlando Resort and Universal Studios Hollywood.
 In 2016, Freddy Krueger returned to Halloween Horror Nights, along with Jason, in Hollywood.